-A CT (Computed Tomography) scan is an x-ray imaging technique used to produce detailed images of your organs and blood vessels.
-(See figure 1) A CT angiogram is an enhanced CT scan technique used to visualise blood vessels through the injection of a radiocontrast agent (a liquid that shows up on x-rays) into an arm vein immediately prior to the CT scan commencing.
-This scan produces a series of images that can be reconstructed into cross-sectional views aiding your surgeon to accurately diagnose and plan treatment for your condition.
+A CT (Computed Tomography) scan is an X-ray imaging technique used to produce detailed images of your organs and blood vessels (See figure 1).
+A CT angiogram is an enhanced CT scan technique used to visualise blood vessels through the injection of a radiocontrast agent (a liquid that shows up on X-rays) into an arm vein immediately prior to the CT scan commencing.
+This scan produces a series of images that can be reconstructed into cross-sectional views aiding your surgeon's accurate diagnosis and treatment for your condition.

 What happens during a CT scan?

-A CT angiogram typically takes between 10 and 30 minutes to complete, however, this may vary depending on individual client’s co-morbidities and concurrent drug therapies.
+A CT angiogram typically takes between 10 and 30 minutes to complete, however, this may vary depending on an individual’s co-morbidities and concurrent drug therapies.

 CT angiography is generally painless, but there may be some discomfort associated with the insertion of an intravenous cannula and from lying still for several minutes.
-During the injection of the contrast agent you may feel a warm flushed effect and/or a metallic taste in the mouth, both pass within minutes of occurrence.
+During the injection of the contrast agent you may feel a warm flushed effect and/or a metallic taste in the mouth; both pass within minutes.

-Are there any risks associated with undergoing a CT angiogram?
+Are there any risks associated with CT scans?

 You should not feel any ill effects following completion of your CT scan and will be able to go home immediately.
 If you have been given contrast as part of a CT angiogram you may be requested to wait a period of time to ensure you have not had a reaction to the contrast media.